Web development and website management - A complete overview

 We have listed the most important metrics below:Speed

-The loading time of the website should be tracked regularly and if necessary measures should be taken to optimize it.
+The loading time of the website should be tracked regularly and, if necessary, measures should be taken to optimize it.

 Dwell time